-Strategic frameworks love a good matrix and, although less well known than SWOT, SOAR can be a great vehicle to driving strategic discussion and ambition.
+Strategic frameworks love a good matrix and, although less well known than SWOT Analysis, SOAR can be a great vehicle to driving strategic discussion and ambition.

 Based on the above grid structure, the top row focuses on the facts of the business, identifying your strengths and your opportunities currently presented.
-These two segments are the same as the ones you find in SWOT.
+These two segments are the same as the ones you find in SWOT Analysis.

 The bottom row of SOAR focuses on what you want to achieve, your aspirations for the business and then way you’re going to measure it via hard data in results.